ArtRegistryConsortium/arc-creator-core-solidity/README.md

 function removePartialEditor(uint256 tokenId, uint256 editorIdentityId) external;
 ```

+**Optimization Notes:**
+- Authorization logic has been moved to the AuthorizationLib library
+- Validation logic has been moved to the ValidationLib library
+- This reduces the contract size by approximately 1KB (4.31% of the size limit)

 ### ART Token (ERC721)

 Each ART token represents a physical artwork with detailed metadata.